ionic-team/ionic-native-google-maps/documents/polygon/README.md

 ### getGeodesic()

-Returns true if the polyline is geodesic
+Returns true if the polygon is geodesic

 :arrow_right: Returns `boolean`.